El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 But the way I look at it, Bush is even consolidating more power.

-Didn't grow up with any poor people or blacks or Jews.
+He just put his guy on the court, Supreme Court Chief Justice Roberts, didn't grow up with any poor people or blacks or Jews.

 Jews.

-Now he's got two more he's going to know.
+He's got two more he's going to know.

-One soon, it'll probably be a third.
+One soon, there'll probably be a third.

 Now he's taking over the military.